ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 - Default: `IfNotPresent`

 ### mas_ws_facilities_liberty_extension_xml_secret_name
 Provide the secret name of the secret which contains additional XML tags that needs to be added into the existing Liberty Server XML to configure the application accordingly.

+#### NOTE: The Secret name MUST be `<workspaceId>-facilities-lexml--sn`

 - Optional
 - Environment Variable: `MAS_FACILITIES_LIBERTY_EXTENSION_XML_SECRET_NAME`